vjosset/reasonlpp/README.md

 ### Velocity Toggle

-The bottom-left button (labeled "Record Arm" on the LPP) toggles between full-velocity and velocity-sensitive modeds for MIDI notes sent from the LPP.
+The bottom-left button (labeled `Record Arm` on the LPP) toggles between full-velocity and velocity-sensitive modeds for MIDI notes sent from the LPP.

 ### Transpose

-To transpose the notes sent by the LPP, use the "Up" and "Down" buttons (top-left of the LPP).
+To transpose the notes sent by the LPP, use the `Up` and `Down` buttons (top-left of the LPP).
-- "Up": Transpose one full octave up
+- `Up`: Transpose one full octave up
-- "Down": Transpose one full octave down
+- `Down`: Transpose one full octave down
-- "Shift" + "Up": Transpose one semi-tone up
+- `Shift Up`: Transpose one semi-tone up
-- "Shift" + "Down": Transpose one semi-tone down
+- `Shift Down`: Transpose one semi-tone down

 ### Track Selection

-To switch target tracks in Reason, use the "Left" and "Right" buttons (top row of the LPP).
+To switch target tracks in Reason, use the `Left` and `Right` buttons (top row of the LPP).

 ## Modes